The Inner Critic

 The voice of the Inner Critic was developed in childhood.
 It's a recording of the criticism we received from authority figures and peers.
 Unfortunately, it doesn't go away when we grow up.
 It stays with us, torturing us over and over, until we find ways to deal with it.

-Voice Dialogue with the Inner Critic
+Voice Dialogue and the Inner Critic

 Voice Dialogue is best done with an experienced facilitator.
 The facilitator asks to speak to the voice of the Inner Critic, and the client speaks from the voice.
 The facilitator then asks several key questions, allowing the Inner Critic to express itself.